-It features the series’ best villains in the guise of Jack Palance’s pill-popping megalomaniac and his kinky female secretary/assassin, played with delicious malice by Janet Leigh, who, like all good 1960s femme fatales, keeps a knife handy in her garter belt.
+It features the series’ best villains in the guise of Jack Palance’s pill-popping megalomaniac and his kinky female secretary/assassin, played with delicious malice by Janet Leigh, who – like every good 1960s femme fatale – keeps a knife handy in her garter belt.

 The plot is even more tongue in cheek than usual, with the unflappable Napoleon Solo and the impassive Illya Kuryakin teaming up with a pack of stereotypical Italian-American gangsters from the bootleg era to thwart crime syndicate THRUSH’s latest plan for world domination.

 Palance’s Louis Strago is working on a scheme to divert the warm waters of the Gulf Stream to Greenland to melt the ice cap and turn the island into a lush tropical paradise to use as THRUSH headquarters.